Classes in Lua

 end

-• now we’ll be able to create cats that can meow on their own:
+Now, we’re able to create cats that can meow on their own.

 kitty = Cat:new()